Spoilers for Pirates of the Caribbean: The Curse of the Black Pearl will be left unmarked. You Have Been Warned.

-- Weirder Than Usual: "The captain's acting a bit strange [beat] er."
+- Weirder Than Usual: "The captain seems to be acting a bit strange [Beat] er."

 - What the Hell Is That Accent?: The two Red Shirt fishermen who stumble upon Jack's hat, and, subsequently, become the Kraken's first victims.
 It sounds vaguely Russian, but it is too difficult to tell since it is spoken at such a fast pace.
 DVD subtitles imply that it's meant to be Turkish or Turk-Cypriot.